skooter500/GE2-Labtest1-2018/readme.md

     git push --set-upstream origin master
     ```
 - Create a new empty scene in your Unity project
-- Set up the skybox and position the camera at (42, 8, -45), with a rotation of 83<sup>o</sup> around the Y axis
+- Set up the skybox and position the camera at (42, 8, -45), with a rotation of 83<sup>o</sup> around the Y axis.
+(To set the skybox, set the skybox material from Window | Lighting)
 - Drag the Eagle model into the scene.
 Rotate it so that it points down the Z azis and parent it to an empty gameobject called eaglePrefab.
 - Add a new component called Boid to the eaglePrefab.
 Give the Boid public fields for mass and maximumSpeed.
 Give these the values of 1 and 10.
 Later you will write behaviours and an integration method.
 - Make a prefab out of the Eagle ship and remove it from the scene.